Hundemeier/sacn/README.md

  Filled with 0 for empty spaces.

 ### Changelog
+ * 1.4.5: When using a manual flush, only a specified list of universes can be flushed (Thanks to CrazyIvan359!
+See #22 for more information)
  * 1.4.4: The universe used for the sACN-sync messages can now be set when creating a `sACNsender` (Thanks to CrazyIvan359!
 See #21 for more information)
  * 1.4.3: The sequence number of the sync-packet when using manual flush was not increased (Thanks to @BlakeGarner !
 See #19 for more information)
  * 1.4.2: The internal logging of the receiver_thread and output_thread was using the root logger instead of its module-logger.
 (Thanks to @mje-nz !
 See #18 for more information)